CSC-175/Lab7/README.md

 ## Directions
 Write a program that prompts the user to enter a multiple digit positive integer then use a loop to iteratively construct the value that is the reverse of that number, add the two numbers together, and print the reverse value and sum to the screen. <b>Note: Be sure that your solution is not simply printing the digits of the number in reverse.
-For example, if the number 2468 was entered the your program will find the reverse number is 8462 and the sum of those two values is 11110.</b>
+For example, if the number 2468 was entered then your program will find the reverse number is 8462 and the sum of those two values is 11110.</b>

 ## Interface Prototype Example